kazuho/draft-opik-quic-qmux/draft-opik-quic-qmux.md

 Due to these differences, the negotiation mechanisms used by QUIC and QMux will differ.

-This section explores options that future versions of QMux might employ for version negotiation and upgrade.
+This section explores some options that future versions of QMux might employ for version negotiation and upgrade.